-And, if you’ve been weighing your options, it’s likely you’ve come across two of the most popular brands in on the market — the Skybell Trim Plus and the Ring Video Doorbell Pro.
+And, if you’ve been weighing your options, it’s likely you’ve come across two of the most popular brands in on the market — the SkyBell Trim Plus and the Ring Video Doorbell Pro.
 To help you make an educated evaluation, we’ll compare the two video doorbells side-by-side.

 With technological advancements, even an average feature of the home—the doorbell—has evolved to include clear HD video recording and high-quality picture capturing.
 These incredible devices are the next step in home security and accessibility.

 A doorbell camera is mounted where the doorbell would normally be.
 These vary in size but are commonly small enough to be about the size of an average doorbell.

 Once your doorbell is pressed or the motion sensor is activated, your smartphone will alert you that your doorbell has detected activity.
 Upon opening the app, you can view a live video of your guest, who can leave a message that can also be saved for later.

 Homeowners have different needs and expectations when it comes to protecting their home.
 Here are a few key questions to ask:

-The Skybell Trim Plus has a sleek design that is only slightly larger than the base of a doorbell.
+The SkyBell Trim Plus has a sleek design that is only slightly larger than the base of a doorbell.
 There are two available colors: brushed aluminum and the dark, oil-rubbed bronze.
-The style of the Skybell Trim Plus is thin and can match practically any home design.
+The style of the SkyBell Trim Plus is thin and can match practically any home design.